 Thank you all of our friends, guest, and great people for your great help.

-Together with the support of Mr. and Mrs. Jonen ABOVE THE HIMALAYA TREKKING has established a small school library called “The Himalayan Library” located in Maidi Ukhubari Dhading.
+ABOVE THE HIMALAYA TREKKING has established a library in the countryside of Nepal.
+It is a small school library called “The Himalayan Library” located in Maidi Ukhubari DhadingJwalamukhi gaunpalika ward no 1.
 The library is fully supporting by Puru Timalsena, managing director of Above the Himalaya Trekking, and by Mr. Jim and Mrs. Carol Jonen, who is our honorary members from the U.S.A.
 Mrs. Val Riches from Australia has helped to edit the texts and is involved in many other social projects in Nepal as well Read More.

 We have participated in the ritual storytelling event at Shami Bhanjyang Higher secondary school program to raise funds for their graduation ceremony.
 We donated USD 2550 to the school.
 On the service, Education Minister Mr. Gangalal Tuladhar was the chief guest.
 You can see our MD, Puru Timalsena, being felicitated with him in the picture.

-We have recently donate USD 400 to the local sports club of Dhola VDC, Dhola Sports Development Community.
-For the Volleyball program, which was helding on October 11 to October 13, 2013.
+We have recently donated USD 400 to the local sports club of Dhola VDC, Dhola Sports Development Community.
+The Volleyball program, which was running from October 11 to October 13, 2013.
 We also provide some sorts of regular help and aids to the local communities.
 Our contributions to society and the preservation of nature have resulted in different kinds of letters of Appreciations and felicitations.

 The young leaders and social workers of Thulochaur Maidi, Dhading District.
 Which is about 115 km drive from Kathmandu, started the campaign to open a computer study center for the village.
 As there was no computer institute there, the students and villagers needed to come to the district headquarter or to Kathmandu for computer education.
 We participated in the opening program and donated USD 1077 to the center.
 We hope the study center will run perfectly and the local people will get maximum benefit.